-(1) Amount shown for Mr. Kampfer was a new-hire bonus of \$50,000.
-Mr. Rondé's cash bonus of \$51,795 represents incentive compensation earned during his employment by Cohu under the terms of his agreement with Xcerra.

-(2) Amounts shown do not reflect compensation actually received by the NEOs.
-Instead, the amounts shown above are the grant date fair value for stock awards issued in the form of RSUs and PSUs granted in fiscal 2019, 2018 and 2017 calculated in accordance with FASB Topic ASC 718 without regard to estimated forfeitures.
-The assumptions used to calculate the grant date fair value of the stock awards are set forth in Note 6, "Employee Benefit Plans", included in Part IV, Item 15(a) of Cohu's Annual Report on Form 10-K for the year ended December 28, 2019, filed with the SEC.
+- (1) Mr. Rondé's cash bonus in 2020 of \$177,148 is a retention bonus payment eared under the terms of his separation agreement.
+His cash bonus of \$51,795 represents incentive compensation earned during his employment by Cohu under the terms of his agreement with Xcerra. - (2) Amounts shown do not reflect compensation actually received by the NEOs.
+Instead, the amounts shown above are the grant date fair value for stock awards issued in the form of RSUs and PSUs granted in fiscal 2020, 2019 and 2018 calculated in accordance with FASB Topic ASC 718 without regard to estimated forfeitures.
+The assumptions used to calculate the grant date fair value of the stock awards are set forth in Note 6, "Employee Benefit Plans", included in Part IV, Item 15(a) of Cohu's Annual Report on Form 10-K for the year ended December 26, 2020, filed with the SEC.
 The derived grant date fair value for the stock award is recognized, for financial statement purposes, over the number of days of service required for the award to vest in full.
-No stock options were granted to the NEOs during the three -year period ended December 28, 2019.
-Assuming the highest level of performance conditions are achieved, the grant date fair values for performance-based stock awards made in fiscal 2019 would be \$1,668,395, \$629,221, \$352,750, \$419,462 and \$762,702 for Dr. Müller and Messrs.
-Jones, Kampfer, Bohrson, Rondé, respectively.

-(3) Amounts consist of performance-based cash incentives received by the NEO earned for services rendered in fiscal 2019, 2018 and 2017.
-Such amounts were paid under the 2005 Plan in February or March of the following fiscal year.

-(4) The amounts shown in this column reflect the following for each NEO:

-- (a) For U.S. based NEOs, includes amounts of Cohu's matching contributions in fiscal 2019 under the Cohu 401(k) Plan (which is more fully described elsewhere herein under the heading "Retirement Benefits Under the 401(k) Plan, Executive Perquisites and Generally Available Benefits"). - (b) The value attributable to life insurance benefits provided by Cohu (such amount is taxable to the recipient).
-No life insurance benefits are provided to Mr. Rondé.

-(c) Monthly automobile expense allowance paid by Cohu (such amount is taxable to the recipient).

-Except as noted above, the amount attributable to each such perquisite or benefit for each NEO does not exceed the greater of \$25,000 or 10% of the total amount of perquisites and personal benefits received by such NEO.
+No stock options were granted to the NEOs during the three -year period ended December 26, 2020.
+Assuming the highest level of performance conditions are achieved, the grant date fair values for performance-based stock awards made in fiscal 2020 would be \$2,127,384, \$702,520, \$445,247, \$316,636 and \$762,702 for Dr. Müller and Messrs.
+Jones, Bohrson, Kampfer and Rondé, respectively. - (3) Amounts consist of performance-based cash incentives received by the NEO earned for services rendered in fiscal 2020, 2019 and 2018.
+Such amounts were paid under the 2005 Plan in February or March of the following fiscal year. - (4) The amounts shown in this column reflect the following for each NEO: - (a) For U.S. based NEOs, includes amounts of Cohu's matching contributions in fiscal 2020 under the Cohu 401(k) Plan (which is more fully described elsewhere herein under the heading "Retirement Benefits Under the 401(k) Plan, Executive Perquisites and Generally Available Benefits"). - (b) The value attributable to life insurance benefits provided by Cohu (such amount is taxable to the recipient).
+No life insurance benefits are provided to Mr. Rondé. - (c) Monthly automobile expense allowance paid by Cohu (such amount is taxable to the recipient). - Except as noted above, the amount attributable to each such perquisite or benefit for each NEO does not exceed the greater of \$25,000 or 10% of the total amount of perquisites and personal benefits received by such NEO. - (5) Mr. Rondé joined Cohu and was appointed an executive officer on October 1, 2018 upon the closing of the acquisition of Xcerra.
+Payments to Mr. Rondé were made in Euros and the reported salary amounts represent compensation earned subsequent to becoming an employee of Cohu.
+Compensation amounts presented have been converted to U.S. Dollars using the average daily exchange rate for the annual periods presented above.

-(5) Mr. Rondé joined Cohu and was appointed an executive officer on October 1, 2018 upon the closing of the acquisition of Xcerra.
-Payments to Mr. Rondé were made in Euros and the reported salary amounts represent compensation earned subsequent to becoming employees of Cohu.
-Compensation amounts presented have been converted to U.S. Dollars using the average daily exchange rate for the annual period presented above.
-We have not entered into any employment agreement with any of our NEOs, with the exception of Dr. Müller and Mr. Rondé, whose employment agreements are described in more detail in "Employment Agreements" above.
-Similarly, the material terms of stock awards granted to our NEOs in 2019 and performance-based cash incentives earned by our NEOs for 2019 are described in more detail in "Long-Term Incentive Compensation" and "Annual Cash Incentive", respectively, above.
+We do not have employment agreements with our NEOs, with the exception of Mr. Rondé, whose employment agreement, as amended, is described in more detail in "Employment Agreements" above.
+The material terms of stock awards granted to our NEOs in 2020 and performance-based cash incentives earned by our NEOs for 2020 are described in more detail in "Long-Term Incentive Compensation" and "Annual Cash Incentive", respectively, above.

-2019 CEO PAY RATIO
+2020 CEO PAY RATIO